-7 Days Suggested Itinerary in Kansai region (Kyoto, Osaka, Nara, Kobe, etc), Japan
+7 Days Itinerary in Kyoto, Osaka, Nara and Kobe(Kansai region)

 The sacred place of Shingon Esoteric Buddhism.

-The access is not so simple and you need to have App.
-3 hours to go there from Osaka, but it is worth-to-visit place.
+The access is not so simple and you need to have about 3 hours to go there from Osaka, but it is worth-to-visit place.

 Due to the special experience by staying in temple lodging, we strongly recommend having at least one night.

-You can get a taste of a monk’s lifestyle, eating monk’s cuisine (shojin ryori) and attending the morning prayers.
+You can get a taste of a monk’s lifestyle, eating monk’s cuisine (shojin-ryori) and attending the morning prayers.

 You can make a reservation of temple lodging from the link below: